chrooks/Connections/artifacts/Roadmap.md

 Your Flask application is designed to support a game where players guess connections between words.
 Here's a summary of its functionality and structure:

 Game State Storage: Utilizes an in-memory dictionary (games) to store game states.
-Each game state includes the game grid, relationships between words, remaining guesses, and a flag to indicate if the game is over.
+Each game state includes the game grid, connections between words, mistakes left, and a flag to indicate if the game is over.
 This is a temporary solution, and a database is recommended for production use.

 Mock LLM API Call: Implements call_llm_api(prompt), a mock function returning a fixed set of words and their categories to simulate generating word grids and their connections via a LLM model.

-Game Grid Generation: generate_game_grid() reads a prompt from backend/prompt.txt, simulates a call to the LLM API, and parses the response to create a game grid and map words to their relationships.
-It handles file not found and other exceptions, shuffles the grid for randomness, and ensures no leading or trailing whitespace in words or relationships.
+Game Grid Generation: generate_game_grid() reads a prompt from backend/prompt.txt, simulates a call to the LLM API, and parses the response to create a game grid and map words to their connections.
+It handles file not found and other exceptions, shuffles the grid for randomness, and ensures no leading or trailing whitespace in words or connections.

 Request Parsing and Validation: parse_and_validate_request(required_fields) checks if the necessary fields are present in the request's JSON payload, returning the data and any errors encountered.

 Endpoints:

 /generate-grid (POST): Creates a new game session with a unique game ID and a generated word grid.
 It handles errors in grid generation gracefully.
 /submit-guess (POST): Processes player guesses, updating the game state based on the correctness of the guess.
-It needs further implementation for validating guesses against the relationships.
+It needs further implementation for validating guesses against the connections.
-/game-status (GET): Returns the current status of a game, including the grid, remaining guesses, and whether the game is over, based on a provided game ID.
+/game-status (GET): Returns the current status of a game, including the grid, mistakes left, and whether the game is over, based on a provided game ID.
 /restart-game (POST): Restarts a game with the same game ID, resetting the grid and guesses.
 It requires further implementation for generating a new grid.
 Error Handling: The application handles potential errors, such as missing prompt.txt, invalid game IDs, and incomplete request payloads, providing appropriate feedback to the client.